Palestinian cyclists say attacked by Israeli settlers after trail app led them astray

 "I'll wear a camera.
 I'll be more careful when using apps," he said.

-“But we won’t stop.
-We will stand up for our right to bike.” – Reuters
+"But we won't stop.
+We will stand up for our right to bike."
+(Editing by Jeffrey Heller and Philippa Fletcher)